deesclouds/technical-questions/css-interview-questions.md

 - **Use:**
 - **Example:**

-- [x] What exisiting CSS frameworks have you used locally, or in production?
+- [x] What existing CSS frameworks have you used locally, or in production?
 How would you change/ improve them?
 - **Explanation:**
 - **Use:**
 - **Example:**